edaa-org/pyEDAA.ProjectModel/doc/index.rst

 Main Goals
 **********

-This package provides a unified abstract project model for EDA tools.
-Frameworks reading can derive own classes and implement additional logic to create a concrete project model for their tools.
+This package provides a unified abstract project model for HDL designs and EDA tools.
+Third-party frameworks can derive own classes and implement additional logic to create a concrete project model for their tools.

 Frameworks consuming this model can build higher level features and services on top of such a model, while supporting multiple input sources.

 .. _usecase: